Table of Contents

 - Rotator Cuff Injuries: The tear in the tissues connecting the rotator cuff joints occurs when the shoulder joints face overexertion or heavy impacts.

 Musculoskeletal injuries or disorders can be caused by various factors.
-Let’s analyze them in detail.
+Musculoskeletal syndromes occur due to degeneration, congenital or overuse.
+Let’s analyze musculoskeletal system diseases and disorders in detail.

-- Overuse injuries in daily life or occupation: Repetitive stress given to the body parts such as neck, shoulders, arms, or the lower limbs for a prolonged period could render deterioration of ligaments or muscles.
+- Overuse injuries in daily life or occupation: Repetitive stress given to the body parts such as the neck, shoulders, arms, or lower limbs for a prolonged period could render deterioration of ligaments or muscles.
 A sportsperson or a person who does interminable heavy manual work is susceptible to such injuries.
+These inflammatory musculoskeletal disorders can affect routine activities too.

 - Poor posture: Not maintaining an appropriate posture can affect the normal curve of the spine.
 People sitting with a slouched posture at home or work or bending down to work on a computer can affect the spine as the weight distribution is improper.
-Giving weight to only one leg while standing, lifting heavy objects from the ground by putting pressure on the back are all incorrect postures.
-In the modern world, people have more machines to do most of the works.
-Lack of physical works and desk-bound lifestyle determines posture-related health issues.
+Giving weight to only one leg while standing and lifting heavy objects from the ground by putting pressure on the back are all incorrect postures.
+In the modern world, people have more machines to do most of the work.
+Lack of physical work and a desk-bound lifestyle determines posture-related health issues.

 - Old age: Older people tend to have degenerative bones or disc problems like arthritis.
-Arthritis is the major musculoskeletal disorder that stands out as the reason for major hospitalizations.
+Arthritis is one of the major degenerative musculoskeletal disorders that stands out as the reason for major hospitalizations.
+The musculoskeletal disorders in the elderly will make them bound to bed forever.

-- Slip and falls: Slip, trip, or falls could lead to severe fractures or soft tissue injuries to the muscles, tendons, or ligaments.
+- Slip and falls: Slips, trips, or falls could lead to severe fractures or soft tissue injuries to the muscles, tendons, or ligaments.
 Slip and fall injuries would be dangerous to everyone, especially kids and older people.

 - Improper exercise: Exercising is inevitable to gain a healthy body.
 However, if one attempts unsuitable exercise types to overexert oneself without knowing one’s physical conditions, it could injure the soft tissues.
 Expert advice should be sought before stepping onto any exercise.

-- Workplace accidents: The accidents or mishaps at workplaces like in the construction field or working on height and with heavy objects are possible factors in work-related accidents.
+- Workplace accidents: The accidents or mishaps at workplaces, like in the construction field or working at height and with heavy objects, are possible factors in work-related accidents.
 Exposure to poisonous chemicals in the absence of protective garments is also a cause for such occupational mishaps leading to musculoskeletal impairments.

-In general, musculoskeletal disorders are influenced by the individual’s age, occupation, activities, trauma, heredity, and lifestyle.
+In general, these diseases of the tendons and ligaments are influenced by the individual’s age, occupation, activities, trauma, heredity, and lifestyle.
+The effects of musculoskeletal disorders can have a great impact on the individual’s daily activities.

-When the employees stay away from work, it ensues in loss of income to the employees and loss of productivity to the U.S companies.
-In the U.S, every year, around 2 million workers undergo WMSDs, and around 600,000 workers lose time from work.
+When the employees stay away from work, it ensues in a loss of income for the employees and a loss of productivity for U.S. companies.
+In the U.S., every year, around 2 million workers undergo WMSDs, and around 600,000 workers lose time from work.

 The situations that increase the morbidity rate in the industries and construction field are